Developer: Rockstar North Publisher: Rockstar Games Rated: M for Mature

 In what could be the game of the year, and arguably best in the series, Grand Theft Auto V hits players with the story of three different characters from when they meet to when they try to make it big in the revisited, re-enlarged city of Los Santos (and its surrounding towns).

 Grand Theft Auto V (GTA V for short) builds upon the base from its predecessor and revamps the entirety of the game to give it better control and way more fun.
+And is Intel and AMD supported.
 One of the biggest improvements would be the driving, it feels very refined and more precise in its handling.
 From taking a drive around town, to missions where you have to take down an enemy, players should feel like they have better handling of their control and less frustration.
 Motorcycles, the bane of Grand Theft Auto IV’s existence, were slippy and uncontrollable at high speeds; players most likely found themselves slipping, sliding, crashing into vehicles, falling off, getting back on and repeating this process over and over to get where you are going.
 Whereas in GTA V, motorcycles are able to turn corners and weave in and out of traffic without having the player go though said routine.
 Gun handling also feels very refined in its accuracy and handling, providing solid, highly entertaining gameplay.
 Overall, gameplay is one of the best, providing not only an addictive experience that leaves you wanting more.
 This is definitely a game you will not regret playing.

 Along with the gameplay improvements, the graphics have seen a huge overhaul.
 Even though it is to be expected since GTA IV came out four years ago, for being a current gen and open world game it looks fantastic.
 The biggest pro is how the transitions from cut-scenes to gameplay flow seamlessly into one another.